nelsonfigueroa/nelson.cloud/content/posts/2026-04-19-how-to-install-a-specific-version-of-a-homebrew-package.md

 Linking /opt/homebrew/Cellar/hugo@0.145.0/0.145.0...
 48 symlinks created.
 ```

 At first I expected `brew link --overwrite hugo` to work right off the bat, but running both `brew unlink` and `brew link --overwrite` is necessary to switch between versions properly.
-This is because homebrew tracks linked formulas and actual symlinks on disk separately.
+This is because Homebrew tracks linked formulas and actual symlinks on disk separately.
 To help Homebrew track things properly we need to run both `brew unlink` to clean the records, then `brew link --overwrite` to write the new symlinks.

 There's no need to use `brew pin` to prevent the older version of Hugo from updating.
 Since this is a local copy, there is no remote repository that would be updated that would in turn update our local version.
 You can even try running `brew update` to see the warning message: